alen6516/doc/protocol/arp.md

 # Overview
+* Length of a ARP header is usually 28 octets

 * having dst's IP address and asking its MAC address

 * the one who reply the request will also record the requester's MAC address

 * gratutious ARP
-    * No one ask my MAC address, but I activly broadcast to tell everyone my ARP entry
-        * Because OS may age ARP entry which is expired
+    * No one ask my MAC address, but I activly broadcast to tell everyone my ARP entry, because OS may delete ARP entry which is expired

 # Structure